 So you’ve had an disorganised week or perhaps conventional meal planning just isn’t for you?
 Lets face it, life is unpredictable, but the good news is that you can still make the most of what’s in your fridge by reverse meal planning.

 So to reverse meal plan, begin by choosing the produce that you need to use most urgently – something that’s about to go out of date or the vegetables that need to be used quickest.
-Now hit Google and do a keyword search.
-For example, you have chicken on its use by date and spinach and mushrooms that have almost seen better days in your fridge – pop online and search the words ‘chicken-spinach-mushrooms-recipes’ and you will have endless ideas for how to turn those ingredients into a delicious feast in the blink of an eye.
+Now hit Google (or you can also use the search bar on the top right of the menu bar of Well Nourished if you want a recipe from this website) and do a keyword search.
+For example, you have chicken on its use by date and spinach and mushrooms that have almost seen better days in your fridge – pop online and search the words ‘chicken-spinach-mushroom’ and you will have endless ideas for how to turn those ingredients into a delicious feast in the blink of an eye.
 Most savoury recipes are very forgiving so if you are missing an ingredient, either leave it out or search for a replacement ingredient online.

 Reverse meal planning is also a great way to try new recipes and gain confidence in the kitchen.
 Perhaps you could consider dedicating a night a week (the night before your grocery shop) to use up leftovers with a ‘reverse’ meal plan.

 If you can’t be bothered following a recipe, then just keep it simple.
 Perhaps consider grilling or barbecuing your protein and baking or steaming the vegetables you need to use.
 The most delicious and nourishing way to create a tasty meal from basic ingredients is by serving them with a delicious home-made dressing.
 Meat, grains, legumes, salads and even cooked vegetables, when simply prepared all taste better with a delicious dressing.
 A good quality, home-made dressing not only improves the taste, but also assists in absorbing vital fat soluble vitamins from your food.